 1. IF YOUR BUDGET IS TIGHT, LET YOUR TOP PRIORITY BE YOUR GUIDE

-If you have a large family and need more square footage, focus your budget on the size of your home rather than the level of finishes.
-That is, opt for stock cabinets, laminate counters, inexpensive carpet, low-end appliances, etc.).
+If you have a large family and need more square footage, focus your budget on the size of your home rather than the level of finishes (i.e. opt for stock cabinets, laminate counters, inexpensive carpet, low-end appliances, etc.).

 2. IF YOU GO OVER BUDGET IN ONE AREA, GO UNDER IN ANOTHER AREA

-However, we were able to offset going over our appliance budget by doing more basic (yet still custom) drawers in our kids’ bathrooms.
+However, we offset going over our appliance budget by choosing more basic (yet still custom) cabinets and drawers in our kids’ bathrooms.

 3. BE REALISTIC ABOUT (ALL) COSTS YOU WILL INCUR

-These expenses include legal fees, permit and financing costs, moving fees, and the fun stuff … window coverings, furniture/décor, and landscaping.
-It’s important to keep ALL of this in mind when creating a REALISTIC budget!
+These expenses include legal fees, permit fees, financing costs, moving fees, and the fun stuff … window coverings, furniture, home decor, and landscaping.

 4. BE HONEST (with yourself AND your builder) ABOUT THE FINISHES YOU WANT